Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 Most traditional implementations hard-code differential operators for each coordinate system (e.g., hardwiring the cylindrical gradient).
 This is error-prone, difficult to extend, and virtually impossible to scale to arbitrary coordinate systems.

-Instead, Pisces-Geometry treats the metric tensor as the fundamental source of geometric information.
+Instead, PyMetric treats the metric tensor as the fundamental source of geometric information.
 Once the metric is known, all differential operations — gradients, divergence, Laplacians, index manipulation — can be derived from it automatically.

 This means: